skyreg/hci-proj2/README.md

 Install UnityHub: https://unity3d.com/get-unity/download

-Install Unity LTS Release 2019.4.18f1 via UnityHub
+Install Unity LTS Release 2020.3.2f1 via UnityHub

 Open the project with UnityHub

 Open `Scenes` -> `SampleScene`

 Click the `FrameVisualizer` in the Hierarchy and then update the `Websocket Zed Visualizer's` `Host` field, updating the IP to match the server.
+(172.28.142.145 for live feed, 172.29.41.16 for fixed/recorded loop.)

 Hit the Play button.